vivian-1372/personal2/content/blog/121621-covid-trust/index.md

 trust in all four bodies (CDC, national health advisors, federal government, and state government).

-*H*<sub>2</sub> : Partisan identification (as Democrat or Republican) has at least as much predictive power as COVID-19 concern in determining respondent trust in the COVID-19 information sources.
+*H*<sub>2</sub> : Partisan identification (Democrat or Republican) has at least as much predictive power as COVID-19 concern in determining respondent trust in the COVID-19 information sources.

 *H*<sub>2.1</sub> : Respondents who identify as Democrats are more